 - Bacterial or non bacterial: Today most of the probiotics used are bacteria.
-Some of the well-known and popular examples are Lactobacillus, Enterococcus etc. Non-bacterial probiotics include certain fungi and yeast like Aspergillus, Saccharomyces etc.
+Some of the well-known and popular examples are Lactobacillus, Enterococcus etc. Non-bacterial probiotics include certain fungi and yeast, such as Aspergillus, Saccharomyces etc.

-- Forms spores or not: While initially non spore forming bacteria was much more widely used, today spore forming bacteria are much preferred due to their increased functionality.
+- Forms spores or not: While initially non spore forming bacteria were much more widely used, spore forming bacteria are much preferred due to their increased functionality.

-- Multi-strained or single strained: Today all three types of probiotics are used like multi-strained or multi-species, single strained or single-species as well as a combination of the two.
+- Multi-strained or single strained: All three types of probiotics are used like multi-strained or multi-species, single strained or single-species as well as a combination of the two.

-- Allochthonous or Autochthonous: Probiotics not present in the gastrointestinal tract of the animals like yeast are known as allochthonous probiotics.
-And those that are present within it as its indigenous inhabitants like lactobacillus, are known as autochthonous probiotics.
+- Allochthonous or Autochthonous: Probiotics not present in the gastrointestinal tract of the animals, such as yeast are known as allochthonous probiotics.
+And those that are present within it as its indigenous inhabitants, such as lactobacillus, are known as autochthonous probiotics.
 Today both are either used singly or in a combination.

 Benefits of using probiotics

-Probiotics in livestock feed has been shown to benefit the health of the animals in a number of ways like:
+Probiotics in livestock feed have been shown to benefit the health of the animals in a number of ways:

 - Growth improvement thereby making the livestock stronger and healthier,

 - Mortality reduction thereby increasing the longevity of the animals,

 All this and much more is achieved by probiotics present inside the GIT or gastrointestinal tract of animals by: